fkinos/ffkkinos.com/content/notes/linear_algebra_lisp.md

           a
           b))
 ```

-This is pretty similar to the _vec-scalar_ function we defined earlier, but this time we're using _mapcar_ instead of _map_.

 _mapcar_ expects a function that will run on each pair, with the first component being the nth item in the list a and second component being the nth item in the list b.